A required applied practice experience is integral to the MPH curriculum.

 The goal of the Public Health applied practice experience (APE) is to provide students with the opportunity to apply public health academic theory and acquired skills from their concentration to community-based research and service in a practice setting.

-While each practicum will be different, the experience should link directly to the MPH core competencies and each student’s concentration competencies.
+While each APE will be different, the experience should link directly to the MPH core competencies and each student’s concentration competencies.
 It should also provide the student with an opportunity to perform the following skills:

 - Demonstrate effective written and oral skills for communicating with different audiences in the context of professional public health activities.